nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 For _sort-p_ command, the noteworthy classes involved are:

 - [`SortPatientCommandParser.java`][SortPatientCommandParser.java] - This parses the user input and creates a new `SortPatientCommand` object.
 - [`SortPatientCommand.java`][SortPatientCommand.java] - This command object executes to sort the patient list by ascending or descending order and by the given attribute to sort by.

+The following exceptions may be thrown during this process, namely:
+- ParseException for missing arguments
+- ParseException for invalid arguments

 The feature is implemented by sorting the unfiltered patient list stored in the model with using a custom comparator depending on each attribute.

+-- user input --
+Step 1.
+User executes sort command with correct and valid arguments.

+-- `AddressBookParser` --
+Step 2.
+Returns new `SortPatientCommandParser`.

+-- `SortPatientCommandParser` --
+Step 3.
+Verify that all argument prefixes are present.
+Step 4.
+Verify that provided arguments are valid.
+Step 5.
+Returns new `SortPatientCommand`.

+-- `SortPatientCommand` --
+Step 6.
+Patient list is sorted.

 The following sequence diagram shows how the sort patient command works: